top of page

 The organization will never go further than the leader’s nervous system allows.

 Change does not fail because people resist.
 It fails because leaders unconsciously protect themselves from threat instead of transforming with the system they lead.
+Below you will find a quick diagnostic for spotting whether your own defense system has been activated or not, in light of a forthcoming change.

 Rate each statement from 1 (Strongly Disagree) to 5 (Strongly Agree).
+Follow the instructions to get useful insights on the extent to which you LEAD or BLOCK change.

 Status